 - Demo the original shower to the studs BUT preserve the original glass block wall and alcove entryway

-- Install all new shower fixture plumbing and a Kerdi drain system
+- Install new shower fixture plumbing and a Kerdi drain system

-- Install concrete backerboard for the walls and a custom-sloped concrete deck mud shower floor
+- Install concrete backerboard for the walls and a custom-sloped deck mud shower floor

-- Install new wall tile, shower floor tile, and grout for a fabu new shower experience!
+- Install new wall tile, floor tile, and grout for a fabu new shower experience!

 Did it all go according to this plan?
 Read on if you’re curious about the details, or just skip ahead to “Custom Shower Upgrade: part II” if you’re just wanting to know how it all turned out!